 If you’ve received a medical bill you can’t pay, it may damage your credit score and even get sent to collections.
 Finding errors on your bill can help you reduce the amount owed and make your bill more affordable.

 You can’t ignore your medical bill and hope it goes away.
 But you shouldn’t pay it as soon as you receive it, especially if this puts you in financial trouble.
-Medical bills are not reported to the credit bureaus for 180 days, meaning you have some time before the debt starts negatively affecting your credit.
+According to Money, medical bills are not reported to the credit bureaus for 180 days, meaning you have some time before the debt starts negatively affecting your credit.

 This gives you six months to identify medical errors and take other measures to reduce your bill.
 Start working now to take advantage of the full grace period.